Jersey City. N.J. — Acer unveiled at least 20 new computer models to the press last night, spanning the Acer, Gateway and eMachines brands.

 Acer said the PC will have “the latest generation of Intel processors and spacious HDD capacity of up to 2TB.
 The latest generation of MXM graphic processors ensures optimum multimedia performance.”

-extended its line of Aspire One netbooks, adding its largest model, with an 11.6-inch screen, that weighs about 36 ounces and is just less than 1-inch thick when closed;
+* extended its line of Aspire One netbooks, adding its largest model, with an 11.6-inch screen, that weighs about 36 ounces and is just under 1-inch thick when closed;

 * added three new Aspire laptops at 18, 15 and 13 inches, respectively; and